Balaam Barugahara: Business career

 Balaam is the proprietor and owner of: Original Best Water company based in South Sudan, Radio One in South Sudan, the first privately owned media house he started in 2009.
-He is also the proprietor and Media group owner of Radio4 (Uganda), Radio1 SS, Radio 7 (Masindi), Radio8 (Masaka) and Radio3 and Radio 9 (Elgon region) and a leading distributor of MTN products in Uganda.
+He is also the proprietor and Media group owner of Radio4 (Uganda), Radio1 (South Sudan), Radio 7 (Masindi), Radio8 (Masaka) and Radio3 and Radio 9 (Elgon region) and a leading distributor of MTN products in Uganda.

 Balaam is a real estate developer with hotels in Kampala and South Sudan, including a 5 star hotel in Masindi, which was commissioned by President Yoweri Museveni in September 2022.